gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

         self.head = self.head.next
         return

-    # Traverse the list until you find the node at index -1
+    #Traverse the list until you find the node at the given index minus one
     current = self.head
     current_index = 0
     while current.next and current_index < index - 1: